For developers · CLI-first · Open Source · MPL-2.0

 We believe transparency builds trust.
 Read how intu stacks up—including where others still win.

-Coming from Mirth Connect?
+Migrating from Mirth Connect?

 Move from legacy GUI-based engines to a modern, Git-native workflow.
 Go binary + Node.js worker pool, sub-millisecond transforms, and hot-reload out of the box.